torvalds/linux/Documentation/gpu/introduction.rst

-There are different reasons why someone might want to get into DRM: porting an existing fbdev driver, write a DRM driver for a new hardware, fixing bugs that could face when working on the graphics user-space stack, etc. For this reason, the learning material covers many aspects of the Linux graphics stack.
+There are different reasons why someone might want to get into DRM: porting an existing fbdev driver, write a DRM driver for a new hardware, fixing bugs that could face when working on the graphics user-space stack, etc. For this reason, the learning material covers many aspects of the GNU/Linux graphics stack.
 From an overview of the kernel and user-space stacks to very specific topics.

 The list is sorted in reverse chronological order, to keep the most up-to-date